-- Note 2: IODC values for blocks with 1-, 2- or 4-hour transmission intervals (at least the first 14 days after a new CEI data sequence propagation) shall be any number in the range 0 to 1023 excluding those values of IODC that correspond to IODE values in the range 240-255, subject to the constraints on re-transmission given in paragraph 20.3.4.4.
+Note 2: IODC values for blocks with 2- or 4-hour transmission intervals (at least the first 14 days after a new CEI data sequence propagation) shall be any number in the range 0-239, 256-495, 512-751 or 768-1007 that correspond to IODE values in the range 0-239, subject to the constraints on re-transmission given in paragraph 20.3.4.4.
 The CS can define the GPS III and GPS IIIF SV time of transition from the 4 hour curve fits into extended navigation (beyond 4 hour curve fits).
-Following the transition time, the SV will follow the timeframes defined in the table, including appropriately setting IODC values. - Note 3: The ninth 12-hour data set may not be transmitted.
+Following the transition time, the SV will follow the timeframes defined in the table, including appropriately setting IODC values.

+Note 3: The ninth 12-hour data set may not be transmitted.